AlbinKlintman/Valentines-Day/README.md

-# 💖 Vill du bli min Valentine? 💖
+# 💖 Will you be my Valentine? 💖

 A magical, interactive, and multilingual web experience designed to ask that special someone to be your Valentine.
 Built with pure HTML, CSS, and vanilla JavaScript for a smooth and delightful experience.